 If your child care service charges a daily rate, divide this by the number of hours in the session.
 Just be aware that the number of hours in a session may not be the number of hours your child actually attends.

 For example, Kylie sends Zoe to child care for 6 hours on a Tuesday.
-The centre has a daily rate of $100 per day based on a 10 hour session.
+The centre has a daily rate of $100 per day based on a 10-hour session.
 Therefore, the centres’ hourly fee is $10.

 Regulations may change so be sure to keep up to date with the latest information.

-Information current as of February 2020.
+Information is current as of April 2022.